chargebee/chargebee-android/README.md

 The above function will handle the purchase against Google Play Store and send the IAP token for server-side token verification to your Chargebee account.
 Use the Subscription ID returned by the above function, to check for Subscription status on Chargebee and confirm the access - granted or denied.

 ### Upgrade or Downgrade Product
-Pass the `ChangeProductParams` and `CBCustomer` to the following function when the user chooses the product to purchase.
+Pass the `ChangeProductParams` and `CBCustomer` to the following `ChangeProduct` function when the user chooses the product to purchase.

 `CBCustomer` - **Optional object**.
 Although this is an optional object, we recommend passing the necessary customer details, such as `customerId`, `firstName`, `lastName`, and `email`.
 This ensures that the customer details in your database match the customer details in Chargebee.
 If the `customerId` is not passed in the customer's details, then the value of `customerId` will be the same as the `SubscriptionId` created in Chargebee.